best-practice-and-impact/qa-of-code-guidance/book/index.md

 We have noted a rough guide to difficulty for each section using a ★★★★★ rating system.

+## Citing the book

+The following structure can be used to reference the current version of the book:

+> UK Government Analytical Community.
+(2020).
+Quality assurance of code for analysis and research (version 2020.10).
+Office for National Statistics, Best Practice and Impact division: https://best-practice-and-impact.github.io/qa-of-code-guidance/

 ## How to get the most out of the book

 This guidance is tailored to government analysts who would like to quality assure their code and increase the reproducibility of their analyses.